jsimpso81/WPIlibMathLabVIEW_Examples/README.md

 - **Convert PathWeaver JSON File To Trajectory File**

 	Read a JSON file created by the PathWeaver utility.
 Write this trajectory as a CSV file for use with this library.

+- **Convert Trajectory CSV file to PathWeaver JSON file**

+	Read a Trajectory CSV file created by the Create Trajectory utility.
+Write this trajectory as a JSON file for use by Java/C++ WPILIB programs.

 ---